Last Updated: Oct 16, 2014

 The Cochrane Library is a unique source of reliable and up-to-date information on the effects of interventions in health care.
 Published on a quarterly basis, The Cochrane Library is designed to provide information and evidence to support decisions taken in health care and to inform those receiving care.
 The Cochrane Library consists of a regularly updated collection of evidence-based medicine databases.

-- Evidence-Based Resources from the Joanna Briggs Institute (ProQuest)
+- Evidence-Based Resources from the Joanna Briggs Institute (OvidSP, Wolters Kluwer) [see JBI EBP Resources on Ovid]

-This is an evidence-based medicine search tool that draws information from hundreds of peer-reviewed journals to help users choose the best therapy options for patients with a confirmed diagnosis.
-It can help users quickly find and analyse highly relevant, published, and peer-reviewed evidence to answer individual patient-oriented questions.
+Helps users choose the best therapy options for patients with a confirmed diagnosis.
+Quickly find and analyse highly relevant, published, and peer-reviewed evidence to answer individual patient-oriented questions.
+Results are organised into summary graphs and tables enabling users to assess the evidence and determine the best form of treatment.

-- PubMed Clinical Queries (NCBI, U.S. National Library of Medicine)
+- PubMed Clinical Queries (U.S. National Library of Medicine)

 Not all of the articles included in MEDLINE are evidence-based.
 Special search strategies and techniques are needed to filter through the millions of MEDLINE references to find the articles that can be considered the best evidence.
 The PubMed Clinical Query filters provide a quick way to use pre-defined filters for selecting MEDLINE studies in four areas: therapy, diagnosis, etiology and prognosis.
 Another filter on the Clinical Queries page will quickly search for systematic reviews on a topic.